-Notes to Consolidated Statement of Financial Condition December 31, 2015
+Notes to Consolidated Statement of Financial Condition December 31, 2016

 Product/instrument Valuation methodology Classifications in the valuation hierarchy Derivatives Exchange-traded derivatives that are actively traded and valued using the exchange price.
 Level 1 Derivatives that are valued using models such as the Black-Scholes option pricing model, simulation models, or a combination of models, that use observable or unobservable valuation inputs (e.g., plain vanilla options and interest rate and credit default swaps).
-Inputs include: Level 2 or 3 Contractual terms including the period to maturity • Readily observable parameters including interest rates and volatility Credit quality of the counterparty and of the Company Market funding levels Correlation levels In addition, the following specific inputs are used for the following derivatives that are valued based on models with significant unobservable inputs: Certain long-dated equity option specific inputs include: Long-dated equity volatilities Certain interest rate specific inputs include: Interest rate correlation Interest rate spread volatility • Parameters describing the evolution of underlying interest rates Beneficial interests Valued using observable market information, where available Level 2 or 3 issued by consolidated VIEs In the absence of observable market information, valuations are based on the fair value of the underlying assets held by the VIE Short-term borrowings and Valuations are based on discounted cash flow analysis that consider the embedded derivative and the terms and payment structure of the note Level 2 or 3 Long-term debt • The embedded derivative features are considered using models such as the Black-Scholes option pricing model, simulation models, or a combination of models that use observable or unobservable valuation inputs, depending on the embedded derivative.
+Inputs include: Level 2 or 3 Contractual terms including the period to maturity • Readily observable parameters including interest rates and volatility Credit quality of the counterparty and of the Company Market funding levels Correlation levels In addition, specific inputs used for derivatives valued based on models with significant unobservable inputs are as follows: Certain long-dated equity option specific inputs include: Long-dated equity volatilities Certain interest rate specific inputs include: Interest rate correlation • Interest rate spread volatility • Parameters describing the evolution of underlying interest rates Private equity direct Private equity direct investments Level 2 or 3 investments Fair value is estimated using all available information and considering the range of potential inputs, including: Transaction prices Trading multiples of comparable public companies Operating performance of the underlying portfolio company • Adjustments as required, since comparable public companies are not identical to the company being valued, and for company-specific issues and lack of liquidity • Additional available inputs relevant to the investment Beneficial interests Valued using observable market information, where available Level 2 or 3 issued by consolidated VIEs In the absence of observable market information, valuations are based on the fair value of the underlying assets held by the VIE Structured notes (included in short- Valuations are based on discounted cash flow analyses that consider the embedded derivative and the terms and payment structure of the note Level 2 or 3 term borrowings and long-term debt) • The embedded derivative features are considered using models such as the Black-Scholes option pricing model, simulation models, or a combination of models that use observable or unobservable valuation inputs, depending on the embedded derivative.
 The specific inputs used vary according to the nature of the embedded derivative features, as described in the discussion above regarding derivative valuation

-Notes to Consolidated Statement of Financial Condition December 31, 2015
+Notes to Consolidated Statement of Financial Condition December 31, 2016

-The following table presents the assets and liabilities measured at fair value as of December 31, 2015, by major product category and fair value hierarchy.
+The following table presents the assets and liabilities measured at fair value as of December 31, 2016, by major product category and fair value hierarchy.